AryWilson/PlanetarySystemViewer/README.md

 ## Controls

- Markup : - In the planetary view, click on a planet to navigate to it
+ - In the planetary view, click on a planet to navigate to it
  - Hit the space key to return to the planetary view
  - Press r to randomize the scene or the planet
  - Press n to return to the default scene